Tais993/Tais993.github.io/article.markdown

+# The following article is still in WIP (Work in progress)

 ## The JVM

 Before I can even start talking, it's important you understand a bit about how the JVM works.